 – That’s very nice.
 But you’ve drunk too much, again.
 Give me your glass.
 Aren’t you sad to see Salil down there?
 Anyway, he seems bored.

 – He’s my lover, I said, joyfully.

 – You’re completely drunk.
 Happily, it’s time to go home.

 We left Webb and his wife with relief.
 I called her ‘my dear friend’ with a serious face.
 My dad took the wheel, as my head rolled about on Anne’s shoulder.
 I thought about how I preferred her to Webb and to all of the people we saw regularly.
-She was so much better, more honourable, more intelligent.
-My dad didn’t speak much.
-He was definitely absorbed in thinking about Elsa’s stunning arrival.
+She was so much… better, more honourable, more intelligent.
+My dad spoke little.
+He was definitely absorbed in thinking about Elsa’s arrival.

 – Is she asleep? he said to Anne.

 – Like a little girl.
 She’s relatively well behaved.
 Despite her snapping at that woman earlier.

 My dad began to chuckle.
 Then there was silence.
 Then I heard my dad’s voice again.

 – Anne, I love you.
 And you only.
 Do you believe me?

 – Don’t say that to me so often, it makes me afraid…